ArticySoftware/Articy3ImporterForUnreal/README.md

 ## For already existing projects

 Projects that existed prior to using the plugin and used only Blueprints can be converted to C++ projects by adding any C++ class that inherits from UObject (such as the actor class) to the project as shown below.
-Be aware that

 >> Insert "click "Add new C++ class" image here <<
 >> Insert "Select actor class" image here <<